typedb/typedb/README.md

 ### TypeDB editions

 * [TypeDB Cloud](https://cloud.typedb.com) — multi-cloud DBaaS
-* [TypeDB Cloud self-hosted](mailto://sales@vaticle.com) — allows you to deploy TypeDB Cloud in your own environment
+* [TypeDB Enterprise](mailto://enterprise@typedb.com) — allows you to deploy TypeDB Cloud in your own environment
 * **TypeDB Core** — Open-source edition of TypeDB ← _This repository_

 For a comparison of all three editions, see the [Deploy](https://typedb.com/deploy) page on our website.